-15. Except for its jurisdiction in respect of appeals against decisions of UNJSPB, the jurisdiction of UNAT is restricted to "appeals" by United Nations staff members (or persons with derivative rights) against the Organization, 10/ alleging non-observance of their contracts of employment; the same is true in respect of the specialized agencies (ICAO and IMO) to which UNAT's jurisdiction has been extended pursuant to article 14 of its statute.
-Thus UNAT is not available for any dispute brought by a person other than a staff member, 11/ even if employed by the United Nations, or for disputes not relating to contracts of employment, or to a claim by the Organization against a staff member, or to disputes between staff members, or between an entity closely related to the Organization (such as a staff union or staff enterprise) and an employee of that entity, or to a dispute between the United Nations and a staff representative organ (i.e. a staff association or union).
+15. Except for its jurisdiction in respect of appeals against decisions of UNJSPB, the jurisdiction of UNAT is restricted to "appeals" by United Nations staff members (or persons with derivative rights) against the Organization, 5/ alleging non-observance of their contracts of employment; the same is true in respect of the specialized agencies (ICAO and IMO) to which jurisdiction of UNAT has been extended pursuant to article 14 of its statute.
+Thus UNAT is not now available for any dispute brought by a person other than a staff member, $\frac{6}{2}$ even if employed by the United Nations, or for disputes not relating to contracts of employment, or to a claim by the Organization against a staff member, or to disputes between staff members, or between an entity closely related to the Organization (such as a staff union or staff enterprise) and an employee of that entity, or to a dispute between the United Nations and a staff representative organ (i.e. a staff association or union).
 Generally speaking, ILOAT is similarly restricted, although its statute does have a provision (art.
-II.4) granting it competence over any contractual disputes to which ILO is a party, as long as the contract so provides - a special provision which ILO is proposing to amend in order to extend it so as to make it available solely for employment-related disputes, to other organizations to which ILOAT's jurisdiction is extended pursuant to the annex to its statute.
-Thus there are a number of disputes, of an employment or a non-employment nature, which either cannot be, or as a matter of policy generally are not, submitted to any domestic court because of the immunity (whether absolute or merely functional) of one or both parties, but which still cannot be referred to either of the existing administrative tribunals.
-In this connection it should be noted that even though section 29 of the Convention on the Privileges and Immunities of the United Nations (and sect.
-31 of the specialized agencies convention), as well as some headquarters agreements, require the organization concerned to make provision for appropriate modes of settlement of private law disputes to which it is a party, or to which an official who enjoys immunity is a party, and the tribunals were set up in partial fulfilment of those treaty obligations, neither the United Nations nor ILO is required to make its tribunal, or indeed any standing tribunal, available for the resolution of all types of disputes; however, in view of its obligation to provide some appropriate modes of settlement, it may find it convenient to utilize the tribunals for certain other types of cases than the restricted categories for which they are now competent.
+II, para.
+4) granting it competence over any contractual disputes to which ILO is a party, as long as the contract so provides a special provision which ILO is proposing to amend in order to extend it so as to make it available solely for employment-related disputes, to other organizations to which ILOAT jurisdiction is extended pursuant to the annex to its statute. there are a number of disputes, of an employment or a non-employment nature, which either cannot be, or as a matter of policy generally are not, submitted to any domestic court because of the immunity (whether absolute or merely functional) of one or both parties, but which still cannot be referred to either of the existing administrative tribunals.
+In this connection it should be noted that even though section 29 of the Convention on the Privileges and Immunities of the United Nations (General Assembly resolution 22 A (I)) and section 31 of the Convention on the Privileges and Immunities of the Specialized Agencies (Assembly resolution 179 (II)), as well as some headquarters agreements, require the organization concerned to make provision for appropriate modes of settlement of private law disputes to which it is a party, or to which an official who enjoys immunity is a party, and the tribunals were set up in partial fulfilment of those treaty obligations, neither the United Nations nor ILO is required to make its tribunal, or indeed any standing tribunal, available for the resolution of all types of disputes; however, in view of its obligation to provide some appropriate modes of settlement, it may find it convenient to utilize the tribunals for certain other types of cases than the restricted categories for which they are now competent.

-16. Any extension of UNAT's jurisdiction to different types of parties and cases should take into account the special expertise of the Tribunal, the undesirability of changing its character by burdening it with numerous cases of a nature different from those submitted under its basic jurisdiction, and the frequency, importance and difficulty of resolving other types of disputes for which the Tribunal is not now competent.
+16. Any extension of UNAT jurisdiction to different types of parties and cases should take into account the special expertise of the Tribunal, the undesirability of changing its character by burdening it with numerous cases of a nature different from those submitted under its basic jurisdiction, and the frequency, importance and difficulty of resolving other types of disputes for which the Tribunal is not now competent.
 Account should also be taken of the views of other related international organizations that might wish to utilize the Tribunal by submitting to its jurisdiction.
 The following proposals are based on a weighing of such considerations.